 Fig 3.
 The major forest types in the pre-settlement Upper Midwest.
 Five clusters are shown using k-medoid clustering.
 These clusters represent (b) the ratio between biomass and stem density as an indicator of forest structure.
-Regions with high stem density to biomass ratios (brown) indicate dense stands of smaller trees, while regions with low stem density to biomass ratios (green) indicate larger trees with wider spacings.
+Regions with high stem density to biomass ratios (blue) indicate dense stands of smaller trees, while regions with low stem density to biomass ratios (red) indicate larger trees with wider spacings.

 Taxon composition within settlement-era forests is spatially structured along dominant gradients from south to north (deciduous dominated to conifer dominated forests) and from east to west (mixed wood forests to open prairie) (Fig 4).
 Oak is dominant in the south of the region, with an average composition of 21%, however, that proportion drops to 8% when only forested cells (cells with stem density > 48 stems/ha) are considered, due to its prevalence as a monotypic dominant in the savanna and prairie.
 Pine shows the opposite trend, with average composition of 14% and 17% in unforested and forested cells respectively.
 Pine distributions represent three dominant taxa, Pinus strobus, Pinus resinosa and Pinus banksiana.
 These three species have overlapping but ecologically dissimilar distributions, occuring in close proximity in some regions, such as central Wisconsin, and are typically associated with sandy soils with low water availability.
 Other taxa with high average composition in forested cells include maple (10%), birch (10%), tamarack (9%) and hemlock (8%).